| NCLEX-RN | For Registered Nurses (ADN/BSN graduates). Complex care, IV meds, leadership, advanced clinical judgment. |

 But NCLEX-RN questions require deeper analysis and stronger clinical judgment.

-- 5. NGN Question Types Both include case studies, matrix questions, bow-tie questions, and trend analysis.
+Both include case studies, matrix questions, bow-tie questions, and trend analysis.
 However, NCLEX-RN items generally require broader decision-making.

 RN vs LPN Exam Requirements

-Neither exam requires a specific number of testing hours, but strong preparation is essential for both pathways
+Neither exam requires a specific number of testing hours, but strong preparation is essential for both pathways.

 Which Exam Is Right for You?